 This is a signature Africa Adventure Company safari discovering the “hidden gems” of Zimbabwe.
 We have combined the active game viewing ventures of walking and canoeing in Mana Pools with black rhino trekking and visiting San Bushmen rock art in the exclusive Malilangwe Wildlife Reserve staying at Singita Pamushana.

-Exceptional value pricing.
-This flying safari is an introduction to the parks of Hwange and Mana Pools (open May-November).
-Activities include game drives in open 4-wheel drive vehicles, game viewing by canoe, morning walks, and magnificent Victoria Falls.
-The Zimbabwe professional guides in each camp have some of the highest guide qualifications on the continent.
+This flying safari is an introduction to the game parks of Zimbabwe that offer game drives in open 4-wheel drive vehicles, game viewing by canoe, morning walks, and magnificent Victoria Falls.
+You may have the chance to see the Big 5.

 This itinerary offers the ultimate family safari as you travel to three diverse areas including Victoria Falls with the Upper Zambezi, Hwange National Park and the cultural site of Matobo Hills.
 Ask about visiting a Mother Africa or Children in the Wilderness project for a day or two of voluntourism.

 This new safari travels to three areas of Zimbabwe focusing on two World Heritage sites, Mana Pools and Matobo Hills.
 All the camps you are staying at have recently been rebuilt and refurbished.
 You are staying in smaller, personalized accommodations that we feel will offer some of our most intimate guiding experiences as they are all owner-run.

 The uniqueness of this trip arises from the combination of truly magnificent ecological surroundings coupled with the nature of the local communities around Matobo and Hwange.
 For clarification, a VolunTourism trip implies that there is a tourism element combined with local communities, conservation projects and a traditional safari.